 All participants will receive thoroughly prepared course materials including prepared data sets and practical instructions, exercises and solutions.

-general application form [currently closed] if you are interested in participating in both, the 3rd Forensic Linguistics Short Course and the Statistics for Linguistics workshop.
+Please use the general application form if you are interested in participating in both, the 3rd Forensic Linguistics Short Course and the Statistics for Linguistics workshop.

 In case you are only interested in the Statistics for Linguistics workshop, please use the application form following this link.

 Applications are currently open.
 They will close May 31, 2021 (10.00pm, GMT+1).
 Notifications of acceptance will be sent until mid of June.